Active-Has/Boxing-App-Project/README.md

 <a name="FED"></a>
 ## Front End Design
 The front-end of the application was mainly built on very simple HTML code on visual studio.
-The aim is to produce a a simple but working application with a navigation bar for user to navigate around the URL.
-When first loading the boxing application, the user will be met with with imahge below.
+The aim is to produce a simple but working application with a navigation bar for user to navigate around the URL.
+When first loading the boxing application, the user will be met with the image below.
 As seen below the users are greeted with a welcome page with a navigation bar at the top.
 Furthermore, looking at the welcome page; the users are also shown a title with 'Boxing Clubs:', but is seem empty.
 Therefore the user can navigate (using the navbar) to the add boxing club tab.